swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 * The author of a package created with the Swift 3 tools wishes to convert the package's sources to the Swift 4 language version.
-They specify Swift 4 as their package's language compatibility version (using a mechanism discussed in a seperate evolution proposal).
+They specify Swift 4 as their package's language compatibility version (using a mechanism discussed in a separate evolution proposal).
 When they try to build their package, the package manager emits an error informing them that they must update their Swift tools version to 4.0 or later, because the Swift 4 tools are required to build a package when it no longer supports the Swift 3 language version.
 The author runs `swift package tools-version --update` to make their package require the Swift 4.0 tools.
 They then make